A Hotfix was born back in WordPress 3.0.5 when a non-critical security bug was unfortunately…

-Basically, the plugins begins to stop emails as soon as it’s activated.
+Basically, the plugins begin to stop emails as soon as it’s activated.
 If you want to start sending emails again, simply deactivate the plugin.
 There is only one setting, which you can access by going to Settings -> Stop Emails.
-You can chose to either “Disable Logging” or “Log stopped emails to the PHP Error Log,” which can be useful for debugging purposes.
+You can choose to either “Disable Logging” or “Log stopped emails to the PHP Error Log,” which can be useful for debugging purposes.
 By defaults, logging is switched off.

 That’s really all there is to the plugin.
 It’s something to add to your developer’s toolset, and from time to time, it will be exactly what you need.

 Stop Emails is fairly new, but I don’t imagine many features will be added to it.
 If you are looking for some help, or want to get in contact with the plugin developer, your best bet is the support forums on WP.org.